jpvantassel/swprepost/README.md

 The package includes multiple class definitions for interacting with the various components required for surface wave inversion.
-It is designed to integrate seamlessly with the Dinver module of the popular open-source software Geopsy, however has been written in a general manner to ensure its usefulness with other inversion programs.
-Furthermore, some of the class definitions provided, such as `GroundModel`, may even be of use to those working in the Geotechnical or Geophysical fields, but who do not perform surface wave inversion.
+It is designed to integrate seamlessly with the _dinver_ module of the popular open-source software _[geopsy](www.geopsy.org)_, however has been written in a general manner to ensure its usefulness with other inversion programs.
+Furthermore, some of the class definitions provided, such as `GroundModel`, may even be of use to those working in the geotechnical or geophysical fields, but who do not perform surface wave inversion.

 If you use _swprepost_ in your research or consulting we ask you please cite the
 following: